Skip to content

 • Pingueculitis: Localized hyperemia associated with a yellowish-white elevation in the interpalpebral fissure.

 Tenonitis is also considered a type of episcleritis, and clinical differentiation between the two is difficult.
-Judgment is made by combining nodule mobility, presence of pain/tenderness, epinephrine eye drop response, and fluorescein staining findings.
+Judgment is made by combining findings of nodule mobility, presence of pain/tenderness, response to epinephrine eye drops, and fluorescein staining.

-For isolated, mild episcleritis, extensive systemic workup is unnecessary.
+For a single, mild episode of episcleritis, extensive systemic workup is unnecessary.
 In cases of recurrence or when accompanied by systemic symptoms, consider the following tests.

 • Rheumatoid factor (RF), antinuclear antibody (ANA)